 Item Description No scanning software is installed.
 No virus scan software is installed on the scan server.

-The scanning software service has stopped.
+Item Description The scanning software service has stopped.
 The virus scan software service has stopped.
 No information about the CIFS share access user is registered.
 The user information for CIFS share access is not registered on the scan server.
 The information about the CIFS share access user is incorrect.
 The user information for CIFS share access that is registered on the scan server is invalid.
 An internal processing error occurred on the scan server.
 An internal error occurred on the scan server.

-Table 4-10 Information output as additional information (Action) in the report information file when an infected file is detected
+Table 4-10 Information output as additional information (Action) in thereport information file when an infected file is detected

 Item Output when: The infected file has been repaired.
 The infected file is repaired.
 The infected file has been rolled back.
 The infected file is replaced with the version of the file (contained in a temporary file) existing before the infection.
 The infected file has been deleted.
 The infected file is deleted.
-A setting allowed access to the file.
-Access from the client to the infected file is permitted in accordance with the scan conditions because the infected file cannot be repaired.
-A setting denied access to the file.
-Access from the client to the infected file is rejected in accordance with the scan conditions because the infected file cannot be repaired.
+A setting allowed access to the file.# Access from the client to the infected file is permitted in accordance with the scan conditions because the infected file cannot be repaired.
+A setting denied access to the file.# Access from the client to the infected file is rejected in accordance with the scan conditions because the infected file cannot be repaired.
 The file is a protected file and cannot be repaired.
 The infected file cannot be repaired because the file is a WORM file, or because the file is a non-WORM file that cannot be updated or deleted.
 The file is a protected file and cannot be rolled back.
 The infected file is a WORM file and cannot be replaced with the previously existing version of the file (contained in a temporary file).
-The file is a protected file and cannot be deleted.
-The infected file cannot be deleted because the file is a WORM file within the retention period, or because the file is a non-WORM file that cannot be updated or deleted.
-No action taken.
-An infected file that cannot be repaired remains because the scan conditions do not permit any action to be taken.
+The file is a protected file and cannot be deleted.# The infected file cannot be deleted because the file is a WORM file within the retention period, or because the file is a non-WORM file that cannot be updated or deleted.
+No action taken.# An infected file that cannot be repaired remains because the scan conditions do not permit any action to be taken.
+The blocked file has been deleted.
+It is output when a file that is blocked due to the scan server setting is deleted.
+The blocked file has been rolled back.
+It is output when a file that is blocked due to the scan server setting is replaced with the file of before update.